 Prior to joining DOES, Odie served as Executive Director of the DC Workforce Investment Council (WIC) where in one year, he developed and implemented the Workforce Innovation and Opportunity Act (WIOA) 2016-2020 Unified State Plan, secured a $1M investment in performance-based work initiatives, and partnered with the White House and LinkedIn to place youth with over 100 DC small businesses.
 Under Odie’s leadership, the District has served more than 100,000 District residents, reinvested more than $831M into the region’s economy, removed the District’s long-standing designation as the worst workforce system in the country, exemplified by the recent removal of the region’s ‘high risk’ designation for federally funded job training programs and at-risk designation for unemployment insurance programs in place by the US Department of Labor since 2012.
 During his tenure, the District’s unemployment rate has decreased by 1.1 percentage points (14.7%decrease), the number of trained residents has increased by 58%, and the agency has exceeded all statistical performance measures.

-As WIOA Services Director for the Georgia Department of Economic Development’s Workforce Division (WFD), where he managed more than $90M in federal funds.
-Under his leadership Georgia was twice recognized as the nation’s number one destination for business, with the nation’s most skilled workforce.
-As one of the nation’s top workforce professionals, Mr. Donald holds the distinction of being the only person to transition two state systems through implementation of the Workforce Innovation and Opportunity Act, which was signed into law by President Barack Obama in 2014.
+As WIOA Services Director for the Georgia Department of Economic Development’s Workforce Division, Odie managed more than $90M in federal funds and under his leadership, Georgia was twice recognized as the nation’s number one destination for business, with the nation’s most skilled workforce.
+As one of the nation’s top workforce professionals, Odie holds the distinction of being the only person to transition two state systems through implementation of WIOA, which was signed into law by President Barack Obama in 2014.